Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no cost to you.

-Two Weeks in Vietnam
+How to Spend 2 Weeks in Vietnam

 While most travelers I met along the way seemed to be beginning in the north of Vietnam and making their way south, I preferred to do the opposite.
 You see, Vietnam only seems to get better the further north you travel.
 Leaving behind the dusty, dirty, and overcrowded city of Ho Chi Minh and arriving in lantern filled towns, bays filled with aqua water and limestone cliffs, greenery, and cooler weather.
 You’ll be awe struck by the beauty that you’ll find in Northern Vietnam and exactly why I prefer to end there.

-Ho Chi Minh City – Two Days
+Ho Chi Minh City – 2 Days

 Stay: The Place – A no-frills, cheap hotel boasting big rooms in the heart of Ho Chi Minh